COSARA: First aircraft

-During the same period, COSARA also ran a trucking business to carry supplies from the airports to their destinations.

 In 1948 COSARA added three Swissair Douglas C-47's to its fleet.

 An aviation branch, STAEO (Société Transatlantique Aérienne d’Extrême-Orient) was set up as a subsidiary of COSARA.
 The passenger routes were expanded to include Tourane, Huế, Hanoi, and Tayninh.
 By 1950 these were expanded again to include Phan Thiết, and Vientiane.

 Prince Savang, Luang Prabang, Laos became a member of the board and Air France a shareholder.

 War service

 In 1949 COSARA provided assistance to the French Army during the First Indochina War by evacuating wounded soldiers from Sóc Trăng at its own expense.
 A gesture that earned the praise of General Blaizot.

 In 1952 COSARA was nominated for the Grand Cross of the Legion of Honor military medal for transporting 230 military passengers from Saigon to Hanoi between 10 and 12 December 1951.
 Also that same year a COSARA C-47 was shot down on takeoff by the Viet Minh at Phan Thiet.

 COSARA participated in Operation Cognac evacuating 6,000 people from North Vietnam to South Vietnam between 22 August and 4 October 1954 and tied in with the much larger Operation Passage to Freedom.